SamBelkacem/AI-ML-cheatsheets/README.md

 # Google Drive

-A Google Drive version of this repository is avaible [here](https://drive.google.com/drive/folders/1yReFa2Af9icmdEaAYOUocepkQk_gGJJK?usp=sharing)
+For an ease of browse over the files, a Google Drive version of this repository is available [here](https://drive.google.com/drive/folders/1yReFa2Af9icmdEaAYOUocepkQk_gGJJK?usp=sharing).

 # AI-ML-roadmap